ojo-codes/mark-react-basics-proj--using-map/README.md

 Once you are satisfied, you can exit the JavaScript console and return to your normal shell with `Ctrl + C`.

+### Installing `yarn`

+The JavaScript ecosystem has lots of pre-written 'libraries' of code that we can plug into, like [React](https://reactjs.org/) (which we'll use in a later week).

+We'll need a way to grab the code of these libraries (or 'install' them).

+There are two common 'package managers' used in the JavaScript ecosystem:

+- `npm`, automatically bundled with `node`;
+- `yarn`, an alternative to `npm` [built and open-sourced by Facebook](https://engineering.fb.com/2016/10/11/web/yarn-a-new-package-manager-for-javascript/)

+All our examples will use `yarn` commands (on the basis that the commands are slightly more concise and [it benchmarks slightly better in speed](https://www.digitalocean.com/community/tutorials/nodejs-npm-yarn-cheatsheet)), but there are [equivalent `npm` commands](https://www.digitalocean.com/community/tutorials/nodejs-npm-yarn-cheatsheet) for everything.

 ## Exercise 0: Installing and running your first JavaScript project

+> 🎯 **Success criterion:** a document which outlines how you think this TypeScript programme works.
+You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.

 This repository contains a JavaScript project written following TDD principles.